GabsEdits/gxbs.dev/content/blog/posts/changing-up-my-website.md

 ## Getting Started

-I recently did a project called **Aplós**, and you can check out the blog about it [here](https://gabs.eu.org/blog/posts/behind-apl%C3%B3s).
+I recently did a project called [Aplós](https://aplos.gxbs.me/), and you can check out the blog about it [here](https://gabs.eu.org/blog/posts/behind-apl%C3%B3s).

 **TL;DR**: Made it with VitePress, and it was a breeze to use.
 Got me thinking, why not redo my website with a focus on making it easy to read?
 As I didn't really pay attention to that when I built the old one about 2 years ago.

 You might wonder, why not just tweak the old one (Gabs Website 3.0)?
 Well, it's not that good of an idea.
-Plus, it's a pain to add new stuff, being a Vue Single Page thingy, and even worse, Vue <abbr title="Content Delivery Network">CDN</abbr>, which I never understood how to make use of.
-Tried fixing just the backend, but no luck.
+Plus, it's a pain to add new stuff, being a Vue Single Page thingy, and even worse, Vue.js <abbr title="Content Delivery Network">CDN</abbr>, which I never understood how to make use of.
+Tried fixing just the engine, but no luck.

 <video src="/assets/blog/changing-up-my-website/oldsite-screencast.webm" controls="true" alt="A screencast of the my Old Website on Firefox showing how laggy the transictions were" />

-<figcaption>A screencast of the my Old Website on Firefox Desktop showing how laggy the transictions were</figcaption>
+<figcaption>A screencast of the my Old Website on Firefox RPM Desktop showing how laggy the transictions were</figcaption>

 It took me too long to sort out the mess and figure out what the website was even telling its visitors.
 So, I figured, why not start fresh with a new website that's: